How it works

 CONNECT, CELEBRATE, AND GROW!

-Children in Harmony works closely with our local partners to monitor and evaluate every program.
+Amani Project works closely with our local partners to monitor and evaluate every program.
 Amani Project clubs are provided a clear way to measure success and will use this data to constantly improve their programs.
 As these participants and mentors lead the Projects throughout the year, children around the globe will learn the power of emotional intelligence through making music.